simonneutert/Joda/README.md

 ## Run

-Your Java version should be pinned to `11.x` as this is what the CI is running on.
-MacOS checks for JRuby run on Java v8.
+Your Java version should be pinned to `21.x` or higher as this is what the CI is running on.

-if one of you gets this going on another OS, please submit a PR with some handy notes ✌️
+If one of you gets this going on another OS, please submit a PR with some handy notes ✌️

 ### Docker